 - Your internal Knowledge Base

-- Custom instructions you've defined (coming soon!)
+- Custom instructions you've defined

 And we’re constantly expanding its reach, plugging in more sources of knowledge and capability.

-Internally, IT Autopilot uses a set of LLMs (large language models) wrapped in orchestration logic — our own secret sauce — to analyze questions, assess device context, and determine the best next step.
+Internally, Robin uses a set of LLMs (large language models) wrapped in orchestration logic — our own secret sauce — to analyze questions, assess device context, and determine the best next step.
 It works through problems like a technician would: running checks, interpreting results, and deciding what to do, only much, much faster.

 If it can solve the issue, it will — right then and there.
 If it can’t, it won't stall, overheat, or question its purpose.
 Instead, it delivers the next best thing: